Choosing the Right USPS: First Class Vs Priority

-This will be trialed for a period of 30-60 days and will only be picked up by city carriers, but it’s worth bearing it in mind as you read the rest of this post as it is likely to have an effect on customers that use its package delivery services regularly.
+This will be trialed for 30-60 days and will only be picked up by city carriers, but it’s worth bearing in mind as you read the rest of this article as it is likely to affect customers that use its package delivery services regularly.

 First Class Vs Priority Mail: The Differences

 When it comes to first class vs priority mail, from the outside, first class and priority mail look pretty similar.
 They are both a step up from second-class deliveries, but they each have unique features that bring different benefits.

-Most importantly, first class and priority mail differ based on weight, size, shape, and the delivery timeframe for your packages.
-These are the most common elements you should take into account when deciding what kind of service to go for.
+Most importantly, first class and priority mail differ based on weight, size, shape, and delivery timeframe for your packages.
+These are the most common elements you should consider when deciding what kind of service to go for.

 First class mail is predominantly used to ship parcels that are 3.5 ounces or less.
 This means it’s mostly used for sending letters, thick envelopes, and lightweight packages that are of a standard size.

 It’s an affordable way to send smaller, lighter items quickly and efficiently.

 Priority mail on the other hand is often used to send packages weighing up to 70lbs.
 It’s prioritized first before standard mail, hence its name, and is the favored way to send large parcels and packages.
-In fact, these types of packages are almost always delivered using priority mail, while smaller packages that don’t exceed the 3.5 ounce limit are usually always sent via first class mail.
+These types of packages are almost always delivered using priority mail, while smaller packages that don’t exceed the 3.5-ounce limit are usually always sent via first class mail.